datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 * Log access to Astra DB tokens
 * Create and revoke Astra DB tokens
 * Associate metadata with Astra DB tokens for tracking purposes, in effect annotating each token's ownership &amp; purpose
-* Rotate tokens based on a token's lifetime lease, using `vault` commands to set token lease defaults, expirations, and renewals to match your security requirements
+* Rotate tokens based on a token's lifetime lease, using `vault` commands to set token lease defaults, expirations, renewals, and revocations to match your security requirements

 For related details, see the [HashiCorp Vault](https://www.hashicorp.com/products/vault) documentation.